Dynamic HTML: Uses

 A less common use is to create browser-based action games.
 Although a number of games were created using DHTML during the late 1990s and early 2000s, differences between browsers made this difficult: many techniques had to be implemented in code to enable the games to work on multiple platforms.
-Recently browsers have been converging towards web standards, which has made the design of DHTML games more viable.
-Those games can be played on all major browsers and they can also be ported to Plasma for KDE, Widgets for macOS, and Gadgets for Windows Vista, which are based on DHTML code.
+Browsers have since then converged toward web standards, which has made the design of DHTML games more viable.
+Those games can be played on all major browsers and in desktop and device applications that support embedded browser contexts.

 The term "DHTML" has fallen out of use in recent years as it was associated with practices and conventions that tended to not work well between various web browsers.

 DHTML support with extensive DOM access was introduced with Internet Explorer 4.0.
 Although there was a basic dynamic system with Netscape Navigator 4.0, not all HTML elements were represented in the DOM.
 When DHTML-style techniques became widespread, varying degrees of support among web browsers for the technologies involved made them difficult to develop and debug.
 Development became easier when Internet Explorer 5.0+, Mozilla Firefox 2.0+, and Opera 7.0+ adopted a shared DOM inherited from ECMAScript.

-More recently, JavaScript libraries such as jQuery have abstracted away many of the day-to-day difficulties in cross-browser DOM manipulation.
+Later, JavaScript libraries such as jQuery abstracted away many of the day-to-day difficulties in cross-browser DOM manipulation, though better standards compliance among browsers has reduced the need for this.